Sanyam8055/sentiment_analyser/README.md

 ### Preprocessing and Training

-The notebook has all the preprocessing, dataset analysis, training of models along with saving weights.
+The notebooks has all the preprocessing, dataset analysis, training of models along with saving weights.

+There are 3 notebooks
+1. notebook_without_training_cleanup - This notebook takes in the dataset without the neutral class and trains models on top with some analysis.
+2. notebook_with_common_words_based_cleanup - This notebook analyses common words and their presence in the dataset then trains the model on top.
+3. notebook_with_training_data_filtering - This notebook dives deeper into the presence of neutral sentences and then train the model.

 ### The trained model API is live